R3c5/Multi-Modal-Edge-AI/documentation/USER_GUIDE.md

 ## Client

+The client has a few main characteristics:
+- *Connection to server*: When the client is first started it sends a `Set up connection` request to the server.
+The server will then send the `adl_model` and `anomaly_detection_model` for the client to save, load and use.
+- *Heartbeat*: After the first connection, a `heartbeat` is scheduled to be sent every 10 seconds to the server.
+In the heartbeat the client sends the recent number of predictions to the server.
+In the response, the server can send the models again, if they were updated since the last request from the client.
+Also, the response contains a flag that indicates if the federation client should be started or not.
+- *Internal predictions*: The client will read the sensor data, infer ADLs and store them in `adl_db`, and if the new ADL is different than the previous one (i.e. the previous activity is finished), the number of ADLs predicted is increased, and the anomaly detection stage is run to check for anomalies.
+If the anomaly detection detects an anomaly it will store the anomalous window in `anomalies_db`.
+Also, it increases the number of anomalies detected.
+These number of predictions will then be sent with the next heartbeat to the server, and then reset.
+- *Federation*: If the `start_federation_client_flag` is set to true, the client will start the federated client and initiate the federated round.
+This part is handled by [Flower library](https://flower.dev/docs/)

 Since the clients are supposed to be represented by Raspberry Pis, there is not much a user can interact with on this side.
 However, the client is supposed to interact with a MongoDB and the server so the functionality of the client can be tested there.